mixer/developers/src/reference/interactive/protocol/protocol.rst

 createGroups |Server Method|
 ''''''''''''''''''''''''''''

 ``createGroups`` creates one or more new groups.
 Each group can be set to an initial Scene, default to the ``default`` scene if one is not provided.
 Group IDs MUST be unique.
-The client MAY provide an initial etag for the groups.

 .. code-block:: js